dangarmat/dangarmat.github.io/_posts/2018-06-11-NHL-Goalies.md

 ```
 ![goalies24](/images/goalies24.png)

 The least entanglement is with dend 6, centroid linkage.
+This implies it has the most similar sub-cluster structure to Ward's.

 ## The Winner Is

-Clusters and outliers arguably don't matter as much as which goalie has the last win of the season.
-In this season, that goes to Holtbeast.
+Clusters and outliers arguably don't matter as much as one feature in particular: an indicator variable on which goalie has the last win of the season.
 ![goalies25](/images/6940543382_df67c7caf8_z.jpg)

 Picture by [clyde](https://www.flickr.com/photos/clydeorama/6940543382/)

+In this season, that goes to Holtbeast.